 “Girls, we’re not talking about you right now,” Jiro interrupted.

 “What do you guys want us to say about it then?”
 Hebe asked.
-“Qiao Qiao’s a big girl.
+“Qiao Qiao’s a grown woman.
 She can take care of herself.
-You guys always underestimate us girls.”
+You men always underestimate us.”

 “What are you talking about now?”
 Chun asked, bringing their tray of drinks.
 He handed Hebe her drink before placing the tray on the table for the other two.